 Thank you to all veterans who have served and sacrificed to protect our country.

 P.S.
-After living their entire lives in Gold Beach (except for the war and college), Mom and Dad moved to Madras, Oregon this summer to be closer to family.
+After living most of their lives in Gold Beach (except for the war and college), Mom and Dad moved to Madras, Oregon last summer to be closer to family.